Jiro Mochizuki Award - Ryan LiouPaul Suzuki Award - Mihir Menon and Joonha KoMary Woo Award - Kyle Nishikawa

 The Mary Woo Excellence in Community Service Award is presented to the CBO Senior Athlete that best exemplifies the qualities of Mrs Woo, including a dedication to community service, exceptional leadership skills as well as scholastic achievement.

-A completed application packet must be received by: Sunday January 12, 2020.
-Applications postmarked after January 13th will not be considered.
-Please mail or email completed applications, transcript, letters of recommendation, and senior picture to:
+Applications postmarked after this date will not be considered.
+Please email completed applications, transcript, letters of recommendation, and senior picture to:

-| AWARD ELIGIBILITY: 1.
-Have played a minimum of 5 years in the CBO Sports League, grades 3rd -12th.
-2. Graduate in June 2020 and have an overall, weighted grade point average of at least 3.0.
+2. Graduate in June 2024 and have an overall, weighted grade point average of at least 3.0.
 GPA shall be based on the final grades received in the 10th and 11th grades and the 1st semester of the 12th grade.
 Please include a copy of the transcript with the application.
-3. Completed at least 40 hours of community service.
-4. Submit a letter of recommendation from a qualified school official (any active teacher or counselor) or an unrelated adult (coach, minister, professional, supervisor, etc.).
-5. Submit a wallet sized or scanned senior picture (to be used on website).
-The photo will not be returned.
-6. Participate in a 15 minute interview conducted by the CBO Scholarship Committee.
-Eligible applicants will be notified of this date. |